 Did you know that most Japanese green teas are steamed?
-Well, New Season Hojicha is in a class of its own.
+Well, Hojicha is in a class of its own.
 It’s a charcoal-roasted green tea.

-Taste-wise, it’s different too of course.
+Taste-wise, it’s different too.
 This tea is processed at a high temperature to create a toasty aroma and a sweet toffee-like finish.

-Fans of Uji Genmaicha, with its roasted rice and matcha mix, will probably also enjoy our New Season Hojicha Roasted Green Tea.
+Fans of Uji Genmaicha, with its toasted rice and matcha mix, will probably also enjoy our Hojicha Roasted Green Tea.
 Both are perfect for brewing large pots of tea.
 So why not order them together?

 Serving suggestion for six: first, pour 500 ml of boiling water onto 10 g of this tea for around 20 seconds.
 That’s it for the first brew.
 The result is a beautiful honey-like sweetness and amber colour with a foamy top.

 But it doesn’t end there.
 Hojicha Roasted Green Tea is a generous tea that offers great flavour over multiple infusions.
 You can actually brew it at least 3 times.

 Click on Additional Information above to see how economical Hojicha Roasted Green Tea is.